vivasvan1/fixThisChris/README.md

-# SolveThisJim ( Note: In Developement )
+# FixThisChris ( Note: In Developement )

 This is a github bot to solve issues and PR's and produceses responses.

 ## Usage

-1. Add @SolveThisJim as a contributor.
+1. Add @fixThisChris as a contributor.
-2. Mention @SolveThisJim on any issue you wish to solve.
+2. Mention @fixThisChris on any issue you wish to solve.

 ## Setup For Contributors